The Ultimate Guide To Visit Beijing Temple Of Heaven

 What do the triple eaves of roofs mean?

-The Hall of Prayer for Good Harvest is the most amazing architectural structure in the Temple of Heaven.
-More Eaves means more important.
-You can only find the building with two eaves levels in the Forbidden City and Confusions temple.
+The Hall of Prayer for Good Harvest is the most astonishing architectural structure in the Temple of Heaven.
+More Eaves means more critical.
+You can only find the building with two eaves levels in the Forbidden City and Confusion Temple.
 The Temple of Heaven built triple eaves to show sincere respect to Heaven.

 How do people send an invitation to god for worship?